 "Battery domestic violence" (abbreviated "BDV") occurs when someone uses unlawful physical force against his/her relative, dating partner, or roommate.
-However any bodily contact that's accidental or otherwise unintentional is not criminal under Nevada domestic violence law.
+However, any bodily contact that is accidental or otherwise unintentional is not criminal under Nevada domestic violence law.

 The Elements of BDV